How Many Edges Does a Cylinder Have? Exploring the Geometry of Cylinders

 Q: Can a cylinder have infinitely many edges?

 A: In a strictly mathematical sense, no. A cylinder, in its perfect form, does not have a countable number of edges based on the traditional definition.
-However, in a practical sense, such as when approximating it with polygons for 3D modeling or computer graphics, we can increase the number of edges arbitrarily to improve accuracy.
+Even so, in a practical sense, such as when approximating it with polygons for 3D modeling or computer graphics, we can increase the number of edges arbitrarily to improve accuracy.

 Q: What about the edge of a cylinder's base?